grusin-db/uc-azure-account-scim-sync-py/README.md

 ## Full synchronization (`--full-sync`)

 Synchronizes all provided groups in the `--groups-json-file <file>`, without using change feed.
 The list of groups for syncing can vary from one run to other, hence it's possible to just selectively sync few groups at a time, or run sync of all the groups in scope of your application.
 It goes without saying that sync of 5 groups (and their members) will take few seconds, while syncing of all users, service principals, and groups, can take tens of minutes/hours.
-Normally there is no good reason to run this sync often.

 To run th full sync, follow [Incremental synchronization](#incremental-synchronization-default), and add `--full-sync` patameter to force full syncsynchronization.

+Typically there is no good reasons to schedule full sync often, but there are good reasons why it's worth to run full sync daily:

+- Incremental sync only captures changes made in AAD/Entra side, due to this any changes to group membership made directly in the Databricks Account won't be detected till next time group changes in AAD/Entra.
+- Change data feed desynchronization can happen on Graph API side.
+It's possible to get information from change feed that groups members have changed, but the API reposponsible for group changes will not see the changes yet.
+This is rare.
+To make sure this happens as rare as possible, by default graph membership check logic waits `--graph-change-feed-grace-time 30` (seconds) before making any membership check related API queries.

 ## Mixed Sync